galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-counts-to-viz-in-r/tutorial.md

 - the object type `data.frame` is displayed in the first row along with its dimensions, in this case 130 observations (rows) and 13 variables (columns)
 - Each variable (column) has a name (e.g. `GeneID`).
 This is followed by the object mode (e.g. `factor`, `int`, `num`, etc.).
 Notice that before each variable name there is a `$` - this will be important later.

-So from both `summary` and `str`, we know that pur data frame had 13 variables that summarize the data.
+So from both `summary` and `str`, we know that our data frame had 13 variables that summarize the data.

 - `Base.mean`, `log2.FC` and `P.value` variables (and several others) are numerical data